AlexsLemonade/OpenPBTA-analysis/analyses/README.md

 ## Analysis Modules

 This directory contains various analysis modules in the OpenPBTA project.
-See the READMEs of individual analysis modules for more information about that module.
+See the README of an individual analysis modules for more information about that module.

 ### Modules at a glance